galaxyproject/galaxy-hub/content/events/2022-10-egd/index.md

 #### Faculty of engineering
 - [Hotel Stadt Freiburg](https://www.hotel-stadt-freiburg.de)

+# Event rules and regulations
+### CoC

+The European Galaxy Days will abide the [Galaxy Project Code of Conduct](https://galaxyproject.org/community/coc/).
+Please, make sure that you read it before the event.
+### COVID-19 policy

+A policy compliant with the national regulations will be in place and announced prior to the event.

 # Questions?

 If you want to present, help, have suggestions or questions, please get in touch with us.